sashperso/satellite-hc/README.md

 ### Opportunities
 - More time for the consultant to add value - perform analysis and recommendations, rather than gather information.
-- Standardise Sarellite health check engagements at a high level.
+- Standardise Satellite health check engagements at a high level.
 - The ability to autopopulate a CER report with the playbook, or covert the findings into a presentation would be a great feature in the future.
 NOTE: A team in the US has automated CER autopopulation for an OCP health check.
 The mechanics of the health check are different to the mechanics used in this project, but this may be of use in the future: https://search-portfolio-hub.6923.rh-us-east-1.openshiftapps.com/serviceskit/openshift_health_check